mcpython4-coding/Documentation/mcpython/common/block/AbstractBlock.md

         variable ENABLE_RANDOM_TICKS: bool
             if the random tick function should be called if needed or not

-        variable NO_ENTITY_COLLISION: bool - if entities should not collide with this block todo: make method with entity
+        variable NO_ENTITY_COLLISION: bool
+            if entities should not collide with this block todo: make method with entity

         variable ENTITY_FALL_MULTIPLIER: float
+            entity gravity multiplier while in the block todo: merge with above

         variable DEBUG_WORLD_BLOCK_STATES: typing.List[dict]
             a list of block states used in debug world